ThatsNotMySourceCode/Random/README.md

 #### All flows are cryptographically sound, economically secure, and truly decentralized!

-- **Unpredictability:** Random bytes depend on unrevealed future entropy.
+- **Unpredictability:** Random bytes depend on unrevealed future entropy and are based on the pool as of two ticks ago.
 - **Fairness:** Honest participants always get fair access and payment.
 - **Transparency:** All pricing formulas and contract parameters are publicly queryable.
 - **Sustainability:** Economic model rewards both honest entropy contribution and Qubic shareholders.